-While many blamed AIDS on the gay community in the early days in America, in Botswana, AIDS was sometimes blamed on a witch doctor curse, with a disturbing cure.
+While many blamed HIV on the gay community in the early days in America, in Botswana, HIV was sometimes blamed on a witch doctor curse.

-Most now accept that AIDS originated in West Central Africa, and Dr. Baxter believes that the main reasons for the initial spread of HIV in the area were a combination of sexual practices, increased industrialization and transportation, highways, and an increase in the number of sex workers.
-Poverty, of course, is another major factor.
+Most now accept that HIV originated in West Central Africa, and Dr. Baxter believes that the main reasons for the initial spread of HIV in the area were a combination of sexual practices, increased industrialization and transportation, highways, and an increase in the number of sex workers.
+Poverty was another major factor.

 Missed opportunities is a hard thing burden to bear.
-“We do know in South Africa, for example,” Dr. Baxter said, “the willful indifference of the President Thabo Mbeki in the early part of the century, in terms of HIV caused by a virus and not by poverty, probably cost the lives of 300,000 South Africans.
+“We do know in South Africa, for example,” Dr. Baxter said, “the willful indifference of the President Thabo Mbeki in the early part of the century probably cost the lives of 300,000 South Africans.
 They could have been saved, had South Africa addressed it more directly.”